nikita0x01/Daily-Dev-Log/README.md

 ## Day 10

 Took a break from project work to study IP concepts, learning about data transmission, IP addressing, and how networks communicate.

+## Day 11

+Focused on learning network and security fundamentals today — explored how IP works in data communication and studied important encryption algorithms like RSA, RC5, AES, and 3DES.
+Gained a better understanding of how these algorithms ensure data confidentiality and secure transmission across networks.